Interviews

 • Send invitations to your candidates for all interview types

-Please note that in this example, if you create individual meeting events, you would not necessarily be able to enforce a sequence of these meetings or ensure they happen on the same day.
+Please note that in this example, if you create and invite candidate's to schedule individual meeting events, you would not necessarily be able to enforce a sequence of these meetings or ensure they happen on the same day.
 For example, if the available dates for the three interview types overlap, one candidate may schedule Faculty → TD → Resident while another candidate may schedule TD → Resident → Faculty.

 • We need to have the candidates schedule an interview in the morning and a meeting in the afternoon,